 Outlining rights and responsibilities on various topics are provided to the public by pre-booking a presentation.

-Consumer protection laws, file a complaint against a business and consumer investigations.
+Consumer protection laws and investigations, and filing a complaint against a business.

 Protecting Alberta consumers from misleading, high-pressure sales practices for energy products.

 Sets consistent standards for businesses that offer high-cost credit to protect consumers from unfair business practices.

 Consumer protection laws to ban ticket bots and ensure refund protections from resellers came into effect on August 1, 2018.

 How to find and claim your missing property, and information about the responsibilities of property holders.

 Examples of unfair practices and how the Consumer Protection Act protects consumers from unfair business practices.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.

 You will not receive a reply.
 Submissions that include telephone numbers, addresses, or emails will be removed.